-Once the data entry has been completed at the Inspectorate Level, the data are being checked at the District Level and then after final checkup at the State level office the data are being freezed.
+Once the data entry has been completed at the Inspectorate Level, the data are being checked at the District Level and then after final checkup at the State level office then it being freezed.

 2.17.5 Whether MIS data is being used for monitoring purpose and details thereof.